eubotx/fetz_as/config/comments.md

 Steps:
-adjust wheel size and wheel base in esp32 code flash code add config yaml for speed x and yaw drive
+adjust wheel size and wheel base and gear ratio in esp32 code flash code add config yaml for speed x and yaw drive